Spurs end skid with triumph over Clippers

 Patty Mills scored 27 points off the bench, and the San Antonio Spurs snapped a four-game losing streak with a 116-113 victory over the host Los Angeles Clippers on Tuesday.

-Mills made a career-best eight 3-pointers (in 12 attempts) for the Spurs.
+Mills hit 8-of-12 3-pointers for the Spurs.
 Dejounte Murray had 21 points and LaMarcus Aldridge, who returned from a three-game absence after a knee injury, added 14 points and six rebounds for San Antonio.
 Rudy Gay had 16 points and Devin Vassell scored 12.

 Kawhi Leonard had 30 points and 10 assists for the Clippers, who played without Paul George (ankle).
-Nicolas Batum contributed 21 points and Patrick Beverley made six 3-pointers while contributing 20 points, eight rebounds and eight assists.
-Lou Williams chipped in 15 points.
+Nicolas Batum contributed 21 points and Patrick Beverley scored 20 points, making six 3-pointers.
+Lou Williams chipped in 15.

 A layup by Beverley and two free throws by Batum allowed the Clippers to close within 115-113 with 47.4 seconds remaining.
 After Clippers guard Luke Kennard missed a 3-pointer, Mills made one of two free throws with 5.7 seconds left to cap the scoring.